openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ### <a name="build_samples_linux"></a>Build the Sample Applications on Linux

-The officially supported Linux build environment is the following:
+The supported Linux build environment includes:

 * Ubuntu 18.04 LTS 64-bit or Ubuntu 20.04 LTS 64-bit,
 * GCC 7.5.0 (for Ubuntu 18.04) or GCC 9.3.0 (for Ubuntu 20.04),